iot-salzburg/panta_rhei/README.md

 ### 2) Setup **Apache Kafka** and it's library:

+The easiest way to set up a cluster for Apache Kafka is via Docker and docker-compose.
+Deploy each three instances of Kafka and its underlying Zookeeper on the same node via:

+cd setup/kafka
+docker-compose up -d

+The flag -d stands for daemon mode.
+The containers can be investigated (stopped) via docker-compose logs (down).
+Three instances of Kafka are then available, each on the ports 9092, 9093 and 9094.
+Therefore, a replication factor of up to three is possible using this setup.

-The Datastack uses Kafka **version 2.1.0** as the communication layer, the installations is done in `/kafka`.
+In case one doesn’t want to install Kafka via Docker (as it is suggested for production), the installation can also be done directly.
+The Datastack uses Kafka version 2.3.1 as the communication layer, the installation is done in `/kafka`.

 ```bash
 sudo apt-get update